posit-dev/chatlas/README.md

 ### The `.chat()` method

 For a more programmatic approach, you can use the `.chat()` method to ask a question and get a response.
-If you're in a REPL (e.g., Jupyter, IPython, etc), the result of `.chat()` is automatically displayed using a [rich](https://github.com/Textualize/rich) console.
+By default, the response prints to a [rich](https://github.com/Textualize/rich) console as it streams in:

 ```python
 chat.chat("What preceding languages most influenced Python?")